Publications and Case Reports

 Breast MRI Analysis for Surgeons Using Virtual Reality: Real-life Applications, Clinical Case Reports

-The three cases are real-life examples of using the VR-AVATAR medical device for breast cancer surgery treatment: evaluation of the tumor response to neoadjuvant chemotherapy, decision for breast conservative or radical treatment, decision for loco-regional treatment in metastatic setting.
-Through these three real-life cases, we describe the potential impact of VR-AVATAR medical device use in clinical daily practice in breast cancer surgery.
+The three cases are real-life examples of using Avatar Medical for breast cancer surgery treatment: evaluation of the tumor response to neoadjuvant chemotherapy, decision for breast conservative or radical treatment, decision for loco-regional treatment in metastatic setting.
+Through these three real-life cases, we describe the potential impact of Avatar Medical use in clinical daily practice in breast cancer surgery.
 It seems like a useful tool, easy to use, providing high-quality images, helping with surgery planning and decisions.

 Breast Magnetic Resonance Image Analysis for Surgeons Using Virtual Reality: A Comparative Study